몫공간의 기저와 차원

 $\beta$ is linearly independent.

-Since the zero vector of $V/W$ is $W$, there must only exist the solution $a_{k+1} = \cdots = a_{n} = 0$ for the following equation to hold.
+Since the zero vector in $V/W$ is $W$, we must show that the only solution that satisfies the following equation is $a_{k+1} = \cdots = a_{n} = 0$.

 $$ a_{k+1}(u_{k+1} + W) + \cdots + a_{n}(u_{n} + W) = W $$